 Testing for people travelling to Scotland

-- meet performance standards of ≥97% specificity, ≥80% sensitivity at viral loads above 100,000 copies/ml
+The test you buy must meet standards of ≥97% specificity and ≥80% sensitivity at viral loads above 100,000 copies/ml.

 - a nucleic acid test, including a polymerase chain reaction (PCR) test or derivative technologies, including loop-mediated isothermal amplification (LAMP) tests